appsmithorg/appsmith-docs/website/docs/getting-started/setup/environment-variables.md

 #### `APPSMITH__RECAPTCHA_SECRET_KEY`

 <dd>
-Secret key provided by Google reCAPTCHA that Google uses to verify the user input during a communication between your server and the reCAPTCHA server.
+The secret key provided by Google reCAPTCHA that Google uses to verify the user input during communication between your server and the reCAPTCHA server.
 The secret is confidential and used in server-side code.
 Set this variable with the secret key provided by reCAPTCHA.
 </dd>